Oregon Coast Beach Connection - lodging, dining, news, events and more

 (Warrenton, Oregon) - It's a place on Earth invaded by an alien species.
 It's been taken over by giant, soft things as well, killing much of the native life in the area and completely changing the landscape so it could survive.

 Sounds like an alien sci-fi flick, doesn't it?
-It's actually the north Oregon coast, from Seaside up to Warrenton, and the alien invaders we're talking about are invasive species of plants and the massive expansion of dunes we see all the time there, and always think of as simply something natural that belongs.
+It's actually the north Oregon coast, from Seaside up to Warrenton.
+And the alien invaders we're talking about are invasive species of plants and the massive expansion of dunes we see all the time there - something always thought of as simply natural that belongs there.

 Tom Horning, a geologist living in Seaside, says all of the area known as the Clatsop Plains is actually big foredunes, where originally it was grassy, prairie land with actual soil underneath.
 Now much of the area 100's of yards from the water is mostly sand.